alexanderbnelson/dynamic-import-turbo/BUG_REPORT.md

 ## Bug Description

-When using dynamic imports with template literals in an async Server Component (root layout), Turbopack fails to compile pages with the error: **"Module in async chunking edge is not chunkable"**
+When using dynamic imports with template literals in an async Server Component (layout), Turbopack fails to compile with the error: **"Module in async chunking edge is not chunkable"**

+This is a critical blocker for multi-tenant applications that need to dynamically load themes or configurations based on runtime data (e.g., from database lookups).

 ## Error Details

 ### Error Message
 ```
-TurbopackInternalError: Failed to write app endpoint /home/page
+TurbopackInternalError: Failed to write app endpoint /[domain]/(site)/page

 Caused by:
 - Module in async chunking edge is not chunkable